What types of insurance coverage does a cleaning company need?

 The average cost of cleaning business insurance depends on many factors, including the policy type, coverage limits and deductibles.
 Other factors that impact the cost of cleaning business insurance are your location, claim history, revenue and number of employees.
 General liability policies range from an average of $40 to $80 a month, while workers’ comp policies cost about $50 to $250 a month.

-Why do cleaning businesses need insurance?
+Why do cleaning companies need small business insurance?

 Cleaning businesses need insurance to protect against potential risks that can lead to financial and legal consequences.
 Cleaning business insurance can offer valuable coverage in situations like client injuries and property damage, employee injuries and illnesses, natural disasters, stolen business tools and more.